Las Vegas will be home to six different sports this weekend

 As the country still struggles with COVID-19, particularly the delta variant, the Las Vegas venues have differing guidelines and protocols.

 Masks are required -- unless actively eating or drinking -- at UFC 266 at T-Mobile Arena on Saturday, and the same for the NHL preseason game on Sunday.
 For baseball, fans are required to have a mask while occupying indoor spaces.
 Same for the NASCAR events during the weekend.
-The MLS match guidelines state "masks are now optional for fully vaccinated individuals," but are still required for non-vaccinated fans -- although proof of vaccination isn't required.
-And for the Raiders game, proof of vaccination is required for fans 12 and over to enter Allegiant Stadium.
+For the Raiders game, proof of vaccination is required for fans 12 and over to enter Allegiant Stadium.

 The state of Nevada requires masks to be worn indoors, including on Las Vegas casino floors.